-- The infinite repetition of an action such as rolling a die is in itself fictitious and so is the concept of the limit of a (infinite) sequence. - In the real world the determination of probabilities P(A) often is based on (1.1) as follows: It is decided to conduct an experiment of k trials.
+- The infinite repetition of an action such as rolling a die is in itself an abstraction that serves to model reality, and so is the limit of a (infinite) sequence. - In the real world the determination of probabilities P(A) often is based on (1.1) as follows: It is decided to conduct an experiment of k trials.
 The larger this number k is chosen, the more confidence we will have that P(A) is a good enough APPROXIMATION of the likelihood that the event A happens.

-However, there are other factors to consider that will limit the size of k.
+Unfortunately there are factors to consider that will limit the size of k.